Appleton Roebuck: History

 Woolas Hall, now a farmhouse, was once a more important building, as indicated by the moat by which it was surrounded and may still be traced in the landscape around it.

+The Old Windmill is a grade II listed building which was built in about 1820, and operated until the 1930s.

 Governance

-The village lies within the UK Parliamentary Constituency of Selby and Ainsty.
-As of the 2010 UK general election, the seat is represented by Nigel Adams of the Conservative Party, with a majority of 12,265.
-The village is in the Appleton Roebuck ward of Selby District Council.
-As of 2010, it is represented by Richard Musgrave of the local Conservative Party.
+The village lies within the UK Parliamentary Constituency of Selby.
+As of the 2024 election, the seat is represented by Keir Mather of the Labour Party, with 43.6% share of the vote.

 The village was once part of the Parish of Bolton Percy, but is now a civil parish in its own right and includes the nearby village of Acaster Selby.
-There are eight councillors of which seven come from Appleton Roebuck.
 The population of this ward taken at the 2011 Census was 1,865.

+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 Demography

 In 1822 the population was 585.
 This rose in 1872 to 622 and according to the census of 1881 was 441.

 The 2011 census recorded the population as 792.
+In the most recent census (2021) the village had a population of 870.